-- Panel size.
 Drywall panels come in standard sizes of 4 feet by 8 feet or 4 feet by 12 feet.
-Depending on the size and dimensions of the room, one panel size may be more efficient for your space and create less waste than the other.
-While 4-by-12-foot sheets are a bit more expensive, you may need fewer sheets overall if your ceilings are high, saving money along with time needed for cutting and taping.
+Depending on the size and dimensions of the room, one panel size may be more efficient for the space and will create less waste than the other.
+While 4-by-12-foot sheets are a bit more expensive, the homeowner may need fewer sheets overall if their ceilings are high, which can save money along with time needed for cutting and taping.

 Additional Costs and Considerations